samarkhatiwala/tmm/README.txt

 code and interface to models are written using the PETSc framework (http://www.mcs.anl.gov/petsc/) but you don't need this code to use the TMM.
 Simply skip to step (3) below.
-Otherwise keep reading and if you have any questions feel free to email: Samar Khatiwala <samar.khatiwala@earth.ox.ac.uk>
+Otherwise keep reading and if you have any questions feel free to email: Samar Khatiwala <samkat6@gmail.com>

 How to cite: If you use the TMM, please cite Khatiwala et al. (2005; https://doi.org/10.1016/j.ocemod.2004.04.002) and Khatiwala (2007; https://doi.org/10.1029/2007GB002923).
-If you use any of my transport matrices or related data please cite this GitHub page as the source, as well as Khatiwala (2007) and the relevant papers listed here: http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs/.
+If you use any of my transport matrices or related data please cite this GitHub page as the source, as well as Khatiwala (2007) and the papers for the relevant transport matrix configurations listed here: https://sites.google.com/view/samarkhatiwala-research-tmm.
 Furthermore, if you use this code please also cite Khatiwala (2018; https://doi.org/10.5281/zenodo.1246300).
 Thank you!

 License: